 1. Stress hormones in ADHD¶

-The stress hormones discussed below, cortisol, ACTH, and CRH, are the 3rd, 2nd, and 1st stage stress hormones of the HPA axis.
-Alpha-amylase is a biomarker of autonomic nervous system activity.
+The stress hormones cortisol, ACTH and CRH discussed below are the 3rd, 2nd and 1st increment stress hormones of the HPA axis.
+Alpha-amylase is a biomarker for the activity of the autonomic nervous system.

-In summary, it must be assumed that although the cortisol response to acute stressors, which is often flattened in ADHD-HI and very often exaggerated in ADHD-I, is a biomarker for a pathological change in the HPA axis, the change in the cortisol response is not the cause of ADHD.
-Comparable experiences are made in the treatment of depression.
+In summary, it must be assumed that the cortisol response to acute stressors, which is often flattened in ADHD-HI and very often excessive in ADHD-I, is a biomarker for a pathological change in the HPA axis, but that the change in the cortisol response is not the cause of ADHD.
+Comparable experiences have been made in the treatment of depression.

 However, too many studies suffer from the fact that in ADHD, as in depression, the externalizing subtypes (ADHD-HI, atypical depression) and the internalizing subtypes (ADHD-I, melancholic depression) are not recorded separately.